gzmask/bubble_tea_zeph/README.md

 All of a sudden, a strong suction, flush out the little Bubble.
 Up in the air, then little Bubble dropped into a surface.
-Finally, he can see the beautiful world reveal in front on him.
+Finally, he can see the beautiful world reveal in front of him.
 While little Bubble is amazed by the scene, a titanic mouth appear from nowhere, licked, then darkness.
 Poor little Bubble's life is over before he knew it.